dfl/comfyui-tcd-scheduler/README.md

 This custom node repository adds `TCDScheduler`, `SamplerTCD Euler A`, and `SamplerTCD` nodes to the Custom Sampler category.

+Just clone it into your custom_nodes folder and you can start using it as soon as you restart ComfyUI.

 NOTE: `SamplerTCD` is a WIP and currently just operates as DDIM with no gamma parameter.
-Please use `SamplerTCD Euler A` if you want to play with gamma.
+Please use `SamplerTCD Euler A` for the time being.

-Just clone it into your custom_nodes folder and you can start using it as soon as you restart ComfyUI.

 `LCMScheduler` has one special parameter: